ilbonte/rescuetime-again/README.md

 1. Navigate to the [project page](http://ilbonte.github.io/rescuetime-again/).
 2. Select your data source by *either*:
-    - Pulling data directly from RescueTime using their API key.
+    - Pulling data directly from RescueTime using their API key (first tab).
-    - Uploading your JSON Files containing your RescueTime data ([see below](#notes) for more information)
+    - Uploading your JSON Files containing your RescueTime data (second tab). ([see below](#notes) for more information)
 3.  ????
 4. PROFIT! 💰